Java provides two interfaces to sort objects using data members of the class:

 - Implement a method that accepts a

-as a parameter.
-Allow the user to select the sorting criteria, create the correspondingComparator
+Comparatoras a parameter.
+Allow the user to select the sorting criteria, create the correspondingComparator, and pass it to the sorting method.

-4. If you need to sort a list of products by price in ascending order and then by name in descending order, how would you implement this using Comparator
+4. If you need to sort a list of products by price in ascending order and then by name in descending order, how would you implement this using Comparator?

-thenComparing() implementation |
+| thenComparing() implementation |

-to define how null values should be treated.
+We can use Comparator.nullsFirst() or Comparator.nullsLast() to define how null values should be treated.
 Here are examples for both approaches.

 Comparator.nullsFirst ensures that null values come first.